-Liliana Hensel created PEDAGOGY SPACE as a resource for anyone interested in participatory, strength-based, and social-emotional learning and caregiver self-inquiry to raise and work with children.
+Liliana Hensel created PEDAGOGY SPACE as a resource for anyone interested in participatory, strength-based, and social-emotional education by supporting caregiver self-inquiry to raise and work with children.

 Pedagogy Space aims to inspire and support educators and parents by offering Professional Learning Workshops, Discussion-Circles, and Consulting services.
 Focusing on current brain and child development research, neuroscience, psychology, and pedagogical innovation.